rebuilding democracy, one house at a time

 Milestone #2 - Current

-Build crowdfunding and basic governance tools for a community owned and managed real estate asset in Arecibo, Puerto Rico.
+Crowdfunding and basic governance tools for a community owned and managed real estate asset in Arecibo, Puerto Rico.
 If this type of project interests you, please contact me.

 Integrate with other governance platforms, build out essential UI components, and launch a token network that will help fuel development of tools and the ecosystem at large